koshchii/mantid/docs/source/release/v6.4.0/mantidworkbench.rst

 New and Improved
 ----------------
 - New general setting: `Provide auto-completion suggestions in the script editor` for making auto-completion optional in the script editor
+- Nex option in the instrument viewer to see basic detector data in a tooltip when hovering.

 Bugfixes
 --------